Nutrition Intuition: Can you Trust Your Gut to Guide Your Appetite?

 • Insulin-like peptide 5 (ILP 5) which is also produced in the gut and is thought to play a role in appetite regulation and energy balance.

-• Peptide YY (PYY) is released after you eat, promoting feelings of fullness.
+• Peptide YY (PYY) is released in the gastrointestinal tract after you eat, promoting feelings of fullness.

 • Insulin, produced by your pancreas in response to rising blood sugar levels after eating, helps regulate your blood sugar levels.
 When you eat, it assists your body in using the glucose for energy.
 High levels of insulin can contribute to feelings of fullness, reducing your appetite.